clarinsi/benchich/ner/README.md

 "train", "dev", "test" are also dictionaries, with the following keys:
  - "sentence_id" (original sentence id)
+ - "id" (integer sentence id - to be used for classification with simple transformers library which does not except strings as ids)
  - "words" (word forms as they appear in the sentence)
  - "labels" (NE labels)